opencv/opencv/modules/imgproc/doc/feature_detection.rst

 The algorithm sets the center of the neighborhood window at this new center :math:`q` and then iterates until the center stays within a set threshold.

-.. index:: goodFeaturesToTrack

 goodFeaturesToTrack
 -------------------
+Determines strong corners on an image.

 .. ocv:function:: void goodFeaturesToTrack( InputArray image, OutputArray corners, int maxCorners, double qualityLevel, double minDistance, InputArray mask=noArray(), int blockSize=3, bool useHarrisDetector=false, double k=0.04 )

-    Determines strong corners on an image.

     :param image: Input 8-bit or floating-point 32-bit, single-channel image.